San Salvador (volcano): Geology

 San Salvador is the result of subduction as the Cocos plate subducts under the Caribbean plate.
-More than 90% of subsurface lithology is from the Cenozoic and Quaternary periods, pointing to relativly young volcanic activity.
-Since 600 CE, there have been six volcanic eruptions: 640 CE ± 30 years, 1200 CE, 1575 CE, 1658-1659 CE, an unconfirmed eruption in 1806 CE, and 1917 CE.
+More than 90% of subsurface lithology is from the Cenozoic and Quaternary periods, pointing to relatively young volcanic activity.
+Since 600 CE, there have been six volcanic eruptions: 640 CE ± 30 years, 1200 CE, 1575 CE, 1658–1659 CE, an unconfirmed eruption in 1806 CE, and 1917 CE.

 Eruptions have been episodic for the past 70,000 years.
 Most eruptions are violent to effusive, erupting pumice, pyroclastic material, and basalt.
 Most past eruptions have not been voluminous.
-One exception was an eruption between 40-30 kyr that deposited a tephra layer that 1 meter thick within 10 kilometers of the volcano.
+One exception was an eruption 40–30 thousand years ago that deposited a tephra layer 1 meter thick within 10 kilometers of the volcano.

 1917 eruption

-The most recent eruption occurred on June 7, 1917.
+The most recent eruption occurred on 7 June 1917.
 Rated as a VEI-3 on the volcanic explosivity index, it was classified as a Strombolian-type eruption that erupted ash on the SW slope of the volcano as well as a basaltic lava flow.

 At 6:55pm local time, a strong 6.5 magnitude earthquake struck San Salvador.
 About 35 minutes later at 7:30pm local time, another large 6.4 earthquake struck the city.
 These earthquakes were devastating to San Salvador with heavy damage to most buildings and fires that raged out of control.
 Shortly after the second earthquake, the eruption began.
 Several fissures opened on the northwest flank of the volcano.
 The crater lake at the summit was completely evaporated within a month.
-The eruption created the small scoria cone (Boqueroncito) which is (≈30–40 m) high.
-Activity continued intermittently until it ended in November of 1917.
+The eruption created the small scoria cone (Boqueroncito) which is about 30–40 m tall.
+Activity continued intermittently until it ended in November 1917.